 Once the court found that breach of duty was established, Mr Darnley succeeded on causation because the trial judge had found, as a fact, that if Mr Darnley had been given accurate information, he would have waited.
 He then would have been seen and treated before his collapse and, on the balance of probabilities, would have made a full recovery.
 Legally, the causal link was established and Mr Darnley did not break it when he decided to leave.

 The comments in the lower courts about patients taking personal responsibility for their actions may reverberate through a legal culture moving towards patient autonomy.
-Lord Lloyd-Jones’ obiter comment that it was relevant that Mr Darnley had suffered what was later found to be a grave head injury suggests that future claimants in similar circumstances may be required to offer mitigation when defendants raise the challenge that their decision-making contributed to their injury.
+Lord Lloyd-Jones’ obiter comment that it was relevant that Mr Darnley had sustained what was later found to be a grave head injury suggests that future claimants in similar circumstances may be required to offer mitigation when defendants raise the challenge that their decision-making contributed to their injury.

 You can find further information regarding our expertise, experience and team on our Clinical Negligence pages.